-Most of the holiday activities run through early January.
+Most of the holiday activities around here run through early January.
 See below for some of our tips for ringing in the New Year in Banff.

 After you're done at the top of Sulphur Mountain, don't miss a stroll down festive Banff Avenue or a skate at the pond by the Banff Elementary School.
 A stop at the Fairmont Banff Springs Hotel let's you take in a bit of the holiday magic at the "Castle in the Mountains", where the halls are decked to the nines.
 Grab some dinner there or in town before heading home.

-- Stargazing from the mountaintop at the Banff Gondola on December 22 and 29.
+- Stargazing from the mountaintop at the Banff Gondola on Fridays and Saturdays, November 9 through March 9.

 - Dress up like Santa and you ski or snowboard for free at Mt Norquay on December 25.

 - Sleigh ride with Banff Trail Riders leaving from Whyte Museum parking lot.

 - Santa will be skiing at Lake Louise on December 23 and 24.

 If it's an adult-only evening, we suggest dinner high atop Sulphur Mountain at Sky Bistro.
 Choose the Sky Experience for the best value at $89 which includes Banff Gondola admission and a choice of appetizer and entrée.
 Looking for something a little more casual?
 How about the Toque New Years Party—tickets are available in advance or at the door and include a DJ, Poutine Bar and glass of Champagne at midnight.

 For families, is there anywhere better to be than on Banff Avenue for the annual festivities that ring in the new year with games, entertainment and fireworks?
 Dress warm, bring your own mug for hot cocoa, and be ready to smile a lot.

 Header Image Photo credit: Paul Zizka, Downtown Banff and New Years Eve Fireworks.